mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 The second thing we do (and this on the occasion that the first `if` was false since that statement either ends in an exit for the entire function or starts the loop over again with new values) is check to see if the value we are looking for is greater than the value of the `curNode`.
 If it is then we perform the inverse checks to the checks performed where it is less than the value of the `curNode`.
 I won't type it up in as much detail, but I will provide it in brief just to be thorough.

-We determine that if the value exists it must be to the right of the `curNode` and as such we will attempt to traverse (or start the loop over using `curNode.right` as the `curNode` value for that iteration) to the right node provided it exists while at the same time setting the `prevNode` to the `curNode` to keep a bread crumb to the most recent parent (importsnt for later).
+We determine that if the value exists it must be to the right of the `curNode` and as such we will attempt to traverse (or start the loop over using `curNode.right` as the `curNode` value for that iteration) to the right node, provided it exists, while at the same time setting the `prevNode` to the `curNode` to keep a bread crumb to the most recent parent (important for later).
 In the case that the value we are looking is greater than `curNode` and `curNode.right` is null we know that the value we are looking for cannot possibly exist in our tree and we inform the caller of their poor luck and exit.

 Look at that we did it!
 We made it through `CHUNK 1`!
 We know that we will continue looking for node right to right to left to left (or whatever combination) as long as a node exists that __could__ be the node we are looking for we will `continue` on down the loop checking each one in turn.